-Honorable William G. Holland Auditor General State of Illinois
+Honorable Frank J. Mautino Auditor General State of Illinois

-As Special Assistant Auditors for the Auditor General, we have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Water Revolving Fund (the Fund) of the State of Illinois, Environmental Protection Agency, as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the Fund's financial statements, and have issued our report thereon dated December 18, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Water Revolving Fund of the State of Illinois, Environmental Protection Agency, as of June 30, 2016, and the related notes to the financial statements, and have issued our report thereon dated January 18, 2017.